Weak yen yet to reach corporate Japan's bottom line

 Although Canon forecast a 26.6 percent increase in operating profits to 410 billion yen this year, that fell short of analysts' 452.1 billion yen outlook.

-Still, the 33-month high for the Nikkei on Friday is also based on hopes that a weaker yen will revitalise the Japanese economy, not just exports
+Still, the 33-month high for the Nikkei on Friday is also based on hopes that a weaker yen will revitalize the Japanese economy, not just exports

 "No hedge fund wants to miss the debasement of the yen, and the majority sees the Japanese equity market as the most likely best performer in H1," Bank of America-Merrill Lynch said in a note.